 Prince Harry talks about his physical altercation with Prince William

-One of the most explosive passages from Prince Harry's new book, "Spare," is the story about a physical fight between Harry and Prince William over Harry's wife, Meghan Markle.
-Harry spoke with 60 Minutes' Anderson Cooper about that moment.
+The story about a physical fight between Harry and Prince William over Harry's wife, Meghan Markle, is one of the most explosive passages from Prince Harry's new book, "Spare."
+60 Minutes' Anderson Cooper spoke with Harry about that moment.

 "Your arguments with your brother became physical," Cooper said to Harry.